oarepo/rdm-lang-tools/implementation.md

       tag `v<package-version>`
       * implementation in [`Repository.download_invenio_packages()`](./src/rdm_lang_tools/repository.py#L39)
    2. run `tx pull -a` to download translations from transifex.
-This creates `.po` files for each resource in the transifex (that is, both the python and the javascript translations are downloaded as `.po` files)
+This creates `.po` files for each resource from transifex (that is, both the python and the javascript translations are downloaded as `.po` files)
       * implementation in [`Repository.download_translations()`](./src/rdm_lang_tools/repository.py#L61)
    3. parse `.tx/config` and get the paths where the `.po` files have been downloaded